 - Partner with us

-Ridley College is happy to consider applications from international students.
+Ridley College is happy to consider applications from overseas students.

-Along with general admission procedures, there are certain requirements that must be met before overseas students are accepted for study – you must show evidence of means of financial support, you must provide two recommendations from your home country and you must demonstrate a proficiency in written and spoken English.
-It may also be determined that studying with Ridley Online in the student’s home country is the best option.
-The Bachelor of Ministry, Bachelor of Theology, Graduate Diploma of Divinity and Master of Divinity can now be completed via online study.
+Along with general admission procedures, there are certain requirements that must be met before overseas students are accepted for study: you must show evidence of your financial support; you must provide two recommendations from your home country, and you must demonstrate proficiency in written and spoken English.
+Studying with Ridley Online in your home country is often the best option.
+The Bachelor of Ministry, Bachelor of Theology, Graduate Diploma of Divinity and Master of Divinity can all be completed via online study.

 Prospective international students, especially those from developing countries, should be aware that the cost of living in Melbourne is high and that no scholarships or government assistance is available for them.
 Those who have trained in Melbourne from a developing country often find it difficult to return home, which can be counter-productive.
 Language issues are an added burden, especially in exams and assignments.

-For this reason Ridley works in partnership with the Overseas Council of Australia and Langham Partnerships, sending our faculty for short term teaching at theological colleges in developing countries.
+Ridley College works in partnership with the Overseas Council of Australia and Langham Partnerships, sending our faculty for short term teaching at theological colleges in developing countries.
 We believe that this is the most viable and appropriate way to train people for ministry in these countries.

-For those who decide to apply to study at Ridley, government regulations require that evidence of means of financial support must be provided before any overseas student is granted a visa to enter Australia: this includes the capacity to cover all travel expenses, tuition fees, living expenses, and all living expenses related to any dependants who accompany the student.
-It is also required that the student and all accompanying dependents hold Overseas Student Health Cover for the duration of their stay.
+For those who do apply to study at Ridley, government regulations require that evidence of means of financial support must be provided before any overseas student is granted a visa to enter Australia: this includes the capacity to cover all travel expenses, tuition fees, living expenses, and all living expenses related to any dependants who accompany the student.
+The student and all accompanying dependents must hold Overseas Student Health Cover for the duration of their stay.
 Ridley College also believes that overseas students should have some support from their home church.
 Where possible, the college seeks an assurance that a suitable post is available in the student’s home country after the completion of study.

 Ridley College asks for references from two people who know the student well.
 One of these should be in a position to have observed and comment upon the student’s involvement in the life and ministry of the church.